 There will be two buses for families and one for adults only.

 No pre-registration is necessary.
-An admission button is required.
+An admission sticker is required.